RonaldOellers/Alphafold3-builder/README.md

 ### Entrez Email Requirement

-For fetching sequences from NCBI databases (DNA/RNA), you need an Entrez email.
+For fetching sequences from NCBI databases (DNA/RNA), you need zo provide an email adress *or* an Entrez email.
 You can sign up for an account at [NCBI](https://www.ncbi.nlm.nih.gov/account/) and use your registered email address when running the program.

 ## af3map-chains
 Creates a clear mapping between AlphaFold3 output chains and original input sequences for downstream analysis.
-Use after you converted the FASTA file to json with [AlphaFold3_tools](https://github.com/snufoodbiochem/Alphafold3_tools: fasta2json
+Use after you converted the FASTA file to json with [AlphaFold3_tools](https://github.com/snufoodbiochem/Alphafold3_tools): fasta2json

 ### Usage
 ```bash